Personal Computers and Telephones

 Students can successfully complete their studies at Pomona without bringing a computer to campus; however, during peak periods such as mid-terms and finals, demand for public facilities increases and one may have to reschedule work and projects to non-peak hours to secure a computer.
 Most students prefer to bring their own computers to Pomona.
 Laptops provide extra flexibility and portability, as they can take advantage of the College’s wireless network.

-ITS supports PCs running Windows Vista or better and Macintosh systems running Mac OS X 10.6 or better.
+ITS supports PCs running Windows XP or better and Macintosh systems running Mac OS X 10.6 or better.
 Up-to-date Microsoft Office is available to students at a nominal fee via our campus-wide site licensing agreements.
 Antivirus software for both Windows and Mac OS X are provided to Pomona students free of charge.
 Information regarding this program is available on the ITS Website or by calling the ITS Service Desk at (909) 621-8061.

 If you choose to bring a computer to campus, you should adequately insure your computing equipment.
 You should also purchase an extended warranty plan for your computer, in the event that any technical difficulties arise.
 ITS offers limited software and operating system support for student-owned equipment.
 For liability reasons, ITS employees cannot perform any hardware repairs on student-owned computers.